emsilkina/CodePathiOSPrework/README.md

 - Viewing my friends' stories and posts while also interacting with them
 - Watching short clips catered to my interests

+I would like to build an app called "WYD" where users can make posts for events such as "Thai dinner Monday 5-7 pm" or "Tennis 12-2pm" which they post to certain groups they had created.
+When friends look through the posts, they can see whether there are any events that align with their availabilities.
+Also, there can be university-wide events that will also be posted there.
+This app would make it easier for people to join events as well as for them to find people to do certain activities.
+This app would have a chat feature, a post feed, a page to create new events, as well as a page to manage groups and friends.

 ## Notes

 The most challenging aspect was creating a textfield with an accompanying button such that the university name is updated when the user clicks the button.